-We influence what happens in the watershed, good or bad, by how we treat our natural resources.
-There are many things we can do to keep our watershed healthy and productive.
+Each of us influences what happens in the watershed, good or bad, by how we treat our natural resources.
+There are many things you can do to keep our watershed healthy and productive.

-Keep to the area of your property that are impervious services at a minimum.
+- Keep impervious services on your property to a minimum.
 This includes roofs, paved driveways, outbuildings, and stone paths.
 Prevent compaction of the soil.
 Use permeable services as much as possible.

-If we all work together, we can make our home healthy and happy for all life.
+When each of us does our part, we make our home healthy and happy for all life.